keanehauck/keanehauck.github.io/collections/_posts/2024-08-07-amazon-delivery.md

 Each route has an expected completion time assigned by the Great Amazon Algorithm.
 Each route is estimated to take 10 hours - if you spend too much time between your stops, you fall behind.
 If you fall behind, you get in trouble from Dispatch.
 This is one of the main things about the job that sucks: you aren't as work-independent as you think you are.
 If it's a busy route, you have to constantly be moving: if you stop, or take time at your own pace, you won't finish in time.
 You're forced to work at the pace that Amazon expects.

-One critical job skill you'll soon develop is the skill of estimating how long a route will take.
-They don't block pay for the full 10 hour shift, so on slow days a large portion of the job is wasting time to get your hours in.
+Slow routes can be tedious too.
+One critical job skill you'll soon develop is the skill of estimating the pace you need to work at.
+They don't block pay for the full 10 hour shift, so on slow days a large portion of the job consists of wasting time to get your full hours in.
 On slow days I would dump all of the packages in one big pile instead of sorting them so that it would take me longer to find each package for my stops.
 There's always this weird push-and-pull of slow days being boring but busy days being frantic.
 It would be rare to have days nicely in the middle.

 The worst part of the job, by far, is the lack of self-advocacy.
 The camera that tracks infractions is often wrong/unfair, and there's no real way to stand up for yourself.
 If someone cuts you off on the highway, you get lit up for not leaving enough following distance, even though it was no fault of your own.
 If you think your road rage is bad currently, wait until shitty drivers make you get actively punished at your workplace.